lovelysystems/lovely-editor/src/components/editor-quill/README.md

 - `icons`: customize the icons quill renders for the format buttons (eg. for `ql-bold`)
 - `onBlur`, `onFocus`, `onKeyPress`, `onKeyDown`, `onKeyUp`: event listeners
 - `placeholderText`: will overwrite the placeholder text when the editor is empty
+- `scrollingContainer`: DOM Element or a CSS selector for a DOM Element, specifying which container has the scrollbars.
+Read more about it [here](https://quilljs.com/docs/configuration/#scrollingcontainer) and [here](https://quilljs.com/playground/#autogrow-height)
 - `toolbar`: custom Toolbar component
 - `toolbarCallback`: this callback allows the developer to use a callback to get data from the custom Toolbar to the LovelyEditor (eg. onClick on a custom button in the custom